Jobar Synagogue: 19th century onward

 The synagogue is venerated as one of Syria's holiest pilgrimage site for Jews.
-In the past, sick people were brought into the caveren below the synagogue and left there alone at night in the hope that Elisha's spirit would exercise a healing influence over them.
-According to an extract from the Syrian cadastre of the Djobar district, its east side is 17–3 m long, itst side 15.7m and the building 12.13m wide.
+In the past, sick people were brought into the cavern below the synagogue and left there alone at night in the hope that Elisha's spirit would exercise a healing influence over them.

 Syrian civil war

 In March 2013, reports surfaced that the synagogue had been burned to the ground during the Syrian civil war, with both government and rebel forces trading blame over which party looted and destroyed the building.
 However, later during the year photographs were published and a video emerged showing that the synagogue was still standing but had suffered from mortar fire with damage to the ceiling and the bimah.
 By May 2014 the majority of the structure had been totally demolished with only the right wing remaining.
-Blame was directed at the Syrian army who mistakenly hit the synagogue while targeting a nearby rebel enclave although some claim rebels were hiding the synagogue complex.
-Subsequently there has been concern that items from the ruin would be looted and illegally sold.
-Private funds have been raised in an attempt to restore the synagogue.
+Blame was directed at the Syrian army who mistakenly hit the synagogue while targeting a nearby rebel enclave although some claim rebels were hiding in the synagogue complex.
+Subsequently there has been concern that items from the ruins would be looted and illegally sold.
+Private funds were raised in an attempt to restore the synagogue.
 The restoration project is being undertaken with the approval of the Syrian and Russian governments.

+Post-Assad

+On 17 December 2024, the Times of Israel reported that Jewish relics from the synagogue would be returned to Syria.
+The Times of Israel later reported, in September 2025, that damaged items from the synagogue, including Torah scrolls, were being kept in storage at the National Museum of Damascus, having been brought there in 2017.